-Look back at the communications campaigns or projects that you and your team have executed within the last two years* and consider entering them in this year's awards program.
+Communications campaigns or projects executed by you and your team within the last two years* are eligible for this year's awards program.

 *Each submission must have been planned, produced and completed within a period of two years prior to the entry deadline.
 A project may have been started prior to the previous two years, however, the evaluation/completion of the project must have been within the last two years

-Our awards include the same award categories as the CPRS National Awards of Excellence to streamline your award journey to success.
+Our awards follow similar awards categories to the CPRS National Awards of Excellence to streamline your quest for both regional and national recognition for your work.
 Winning entries from CPRS Hamilton members will be receive additional feedback from our coaches on recommended enhancements.